 The Deutsche Bahn Group is owned by the German State and controls the majority of rail traffic in Germany as well as in many border regions of the country.
 Every year, Deutsche Bahn transports several million passengers and many stations in Germany are served exclusively by DB trains, including the ICE, IC and EC fleet.

 An express train running on German domestic routes, the Intercity is a little slower than the ICE and is also used for long distance trips.
-The integrated circuit covers long distances with a maximum speed of 200 km/h.
-In recent years, trains of the new generation "Intercity 2" run on some lines at 160 km/h only – these trains, however, offer extra legroom and extra space for toddlers.
+The integrated circuit covers long distances with a maximum speed of 125 mph (200 km/h).
+In recent years, trains of the new generation "Intercity 2" run on some lines at 100 mph (160 km/h) only – these trains, however, offer extra legroom and extra space for toddlers.
 They are also equipped with air conditioning, a food carriage and wheelchair parking spaces.

-The average journey time between Amsterdam and Berlin is 6 hours and 48 minutes and the fastest journey time is 6 hours and 4 minutes.
-On an average weekday, there are 28 trains per day travelling from Amsterdam to Berlin.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Amsterdam and Berlin is 6 hours and 38 minutes, with around 15 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Amsterdam to Berlin without having to change trains.
-There are 6 direct trains from Amsterdam to Berlin.
+There are 4 direct trains from Amsterdam to Berlin each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Amsterdam to Berlin leaves at 06:05.
 Times and services may vary during weekends and holidays.

 The last train from Amsterdam to Berlin leaves at 18:30.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.